NativeScript/codeofconduct/README.md

 ## Reporting Violations of this Code of Conduct

-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at:Dan Wilson (@DanWilson), or Jen Looper @Jlooper and send us an abuse report.
+If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact us at:Dan Wilson (@DanWilson), or Jen Looper (@jen.looper) and send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 ## Consequences